fai9al7dad/quran-image-with-coordinates-generator/readme.md

 ## the database

-its a custom database that is scrapped from quran com api. it is a more simplified and consistent structure, also added bismillah location and surah names with its lines and fixed some bugs. the goal was to get line by line for every page, instead of the whole text as once.
+its a custom database that is scrapped from quran com api. it is a more simplified and consistent structure, also added bismillah location and surah names with its lines and fixed some bugs. the goal was to get line by line for every page, instead of the whole text as once. [see source code](https://github.com/fai9al7dad/quran-starter-api/tree/Main/src/utils)

 ## database schema